ioccc-src/winner/2024/ferguson1/obfuscation.md

 Counting whitespace this program is only 4666 bytes according to `wc -c` (macOS at the least, maybe others): quite intentionally to be on theme.
-That's a relatively short program to have 116 `goto`s or more when filtered through `cc -E` (134!), wouldn't you say?
+That's a relatively short program to have <del>116</del> 131 `goto`s or more when filtered through `cc -E` (<del>134</del> 149!), wouldn't you say?
 If that's NOT too many, then I ask you WHAT IS?

 As said in numerous places, IT IS MUCH SMALLER than the BASIC file I included even after stripping it of much of it.
 My program also has more events.
-I think the BASIC one has 16 not counting the mountains code and mine is 23 not counting the mountains code, which obviously I also include.
+I think the BASIC one has 16 not counting the mountains code and mine is 23 not counting the mountains code, which obviously I also include and has more events (if we count the doctor visits an event then even more).

 I discuss this some in my concluding [remarks above](#devil), as well as mentioning that there are other events besides those 23.
 I certainly will not reveal all though.
 The humour and jokes sections of that file says more but the concluding remarks are for a summary and why I think that this code is worthy of the contest AND also pointing out the folly of `goto`.

 In this file I will discuss how some events actually are polymorphic, in a sense, having at least two different events.